 Thus, the judgment creditor must act diligently to obtain, and perfect its lien, identify assets subject to levy, and execute on its judgment.

 California judgments accrue interest at the rate of 10% from the date they are entered.

 Examples of what the Law Office of D. Joshua Staub can do to assist in collecting a California judgment include:

-- Levy (seize) assets that you have personal knowledge of (or stated on a Judgment Debtor’s Statement of Assets form, if applicable) which can include vehicles, vessels, or real property.
+- Levy (seize) assets that you have personal knowledge of (or stated on a Judgment Debtor’s Statement of Assets form, if applicable) which can include bank accounts, brokerage accounts, other deposit accounts, vehicles, vessels, or real property.

-- Examine judgment debtor in court to locate unknown assets.
+- Examine judgment debtor in court to locate unknown assets and subpoena financial records.
 The personal service of the order to appear for examination creates a lien on the judgment debtor’s personal property for one (1) year from the date of the order to appear.

-- Suspend the judgment debtor’s driver’s license the judgment is for a California auto accident.
+- Suspend the judgment debtor’s driver’s license if the judgment is for a California auto accident.

-- Suspend the judgment debtor’s license in particular case (example: Contractor’s License).
+- Suspend the judgment debtor’s license in a particular case (example: Contractor’s License).

 - Place a lien on real property through the issuance and recording of an abstract of judgment.

 - Perfect liens on the judgment debtor’s assets.